 Recognition and Accomplishments

-Josh was recognized as a Rising Star in the area of appellate law by Pennsylvania Super Lawyers in 2016.
+Josh was recognized as a Rising Star in the area of appellate law by Pennsylvania Super Lawyers in 2016, 2017 and 2018.
 He was also listed in Drexel Magazine’s 2016 Forty under Forty.
 Drexel Magazine publishes their Forty under Forty list annually.
 Their list is comprised of the most innovative, impressive and inspiring young alumni.

 Prior to joining Kleinbard, Josh was an associate at Conrad O’Brien PC.
 He is a former federal law clerk and the valedictorian of the inaugural class of the Drexel University School of Law.
 Prior to practicing law, he spent several years in retail management, where he learned the importance of customer service.